Locomotor mimicry: Aerial locomotor mimicry

 In butterflies, it is thought that palatability to predators is related to flight components.
 Typically, fast-flying prey are more palatable, whereas unpalatable species tend to fly more slowly.
 These flight characteristics could help predators recognize prey as being palatable or unpalatable.
 Researchers compared the flight patterns of palatable non-mimetic, palatable mimetic, and unpalatable butterflies by looking at directional flight changes of each species.
 It was determined that the palatable mimetic butterfly species had a significantly different flight pattern compared to the palatable non-mimetic.
 The palatable mimetic species had a flight pattern that resembled that of their unpalatable models.

 Another example of aerial locomotor mimicry is found in the common drone fly (Eristalis tenax) and its presumed model, the western honey bee (Apis mellifera).
-In analyses of flight sequences, flight velocities, flight trajectories, and time spent hovering, it was found that the flight patterns of common drone flies were more similar to honey bees than to that of other flies.
+In analyses of flight sequences, flight velocities, flight trajectories, and time spent hovering, it was found that the flight patterns of common drone flies were more similar to honey bees than to those of other flies.
 The drone flies and their models both exhibit loops in their flight paths, which is surprising for the drone flies because they are very adept fliers.
-A likely explanation for this flight behaviour is that, while foraging, the drone flies are at increased risk of predation by birds and therefore they alter their flying to resemble the noxious honeybee and avoid predation.
+A likely explanation for this flight behaviour is that, while foraging, the drone flies are at increased risk of predation by birds.
+Therefore, they alter their flying to resemble the noxious honeybee and avoid predation.